 Whether working with communities in Myanmar to develop healthcare, education and social work, or welcoming her citizens to Singapore on exchange, we have cultivated meaningful relationships between the people of both countries since 1995 and in turn enabled collaboration for tangible good.

-April 2013 marked the start of a three-year Water for Life (Yangon) project that will provide better access to clean drinking water for more than 7,000 villagers in the townships of Kaw Hmu and Kungyangon in the Yangon region of Myanmar, two hours from the city of Yangon.
-Through this Direct Service project, we will be bringing Singapore volunteers alongside to install water tube wells to provide access to water,.
+In 2013, we marked the start of a three-year Water for Life (Yangon) project that will provide better access to clean drinking water for more than 7,000 villagers in the townships of Kaw Hmu and Kungyangon in the Yangon region of Myanmar, two hours from the city of Yangon.

 And students from Myanmar have spent time in Singapore under the SIF-Asean Student Fellowship, gaining from the experience of living and studying overseas while sharing something of themselves with their peers in Singapore.